 Where the body goes, the mind will follow.
-Jimmy's group classes are a rigorous, fluid vinyasa-based class that encouragestudents to use their yoga practice as a way to create space in their lives for unceasing grace.
+Jimmy's group classes are a thoughtful, alignment focused, vinyasa class that encourages students to use their yoga practice as a way to create space in their lives for unceasing grace.

 Every experience can become an opportunity to grow in grace if viewed properly.
-When we are able to become more present, we start to tap into the limitless qualities of our being (described in yoga philosophy as a state of satchidananda, or Truth-Knowledge-Bliss) and this gives us something invaluable to share with the world around us.
+When we are able to become more present, we start to tap into the limitless qualities of our being (described in yoga philosophy as a state of satchidananda, or Truth-Consciousness-Bliss) and this gives us something invaluable to share with the world around us.

 To listen to dharma talks given by Jimmy, click here.

 About Jimmy Nataraj Burgio

 Jimmy has lead retreats, workshops, kirtans, and has directed several teacher training programs in the New York City area, Virginia, and the Midwest.
 A devoted Jivamukti practitioner, Jimmy firmly believes in the purity of the original yogic philosophy and tries to stay true to that in both his classes and his everyday life.
 His love of teaching is evident in the enthusiastic manner in which he leads his classes.

-He is a founding member of Five Tattvas, on online yoga philosophy resource dedicating to bringing the wisdom of yoga to life in the everyday.
+He is a founding member of Embodied Philosophy, on online yoga philosophy resource dedicating to bringing the wisdom of yoga to life in the everyday.